Fauna monitoring in Woodland Reserve

 Gotta catch them all…

 Each crew works along one transect line, approaching each of their traps very quietly, with red filters on their head torches to minimise any stress to the animals.
-The woylies and quenda are promptly transferred from the trap to a soft fleece bag for handling, with care taken to keep their eyes covered, which helps keep them calm.
-We’re fortunate that the animals within the sanctuary of Woodland Reserve are quite relaxed and easily handled.
+The woylies and quenda are promptly transferred from the trap to a soft fleece bag for handling.
+A lot of care is taken to keep their eyes covered as we do this, as it helps keep them calm.
+We’re also fortunate that the animals within the sanctuary of Woodland Reserve are quite relaxed and easily handled.

 Once the examination is completed, animals have a small square of hair shaved from above their tail to indicate they have been processed during the night's survey.

 Once all the information we need is recorded, the bag and animal are gently placed on the ground and carefully opened so the captives can vacate when they are ready.
 Sometimes they go slowly... and sometimes they're off like a rocket! (…and then sometimes, they’re cheeky and try to get in the buckets of peanuts we have with us for an extra feed!)

 Each trap line is run a minimum of six times in each section Reserve, providing 750 opportunities to capture animals each year.